leogachimu/King_County_House_Sales/README.md

 ![Distribution of sales volume by grade](https://github.com/leogachimu/dsc-phase-2-project/assets/122081776/40bf1241-f1d0-4638-86dd-b8c312847343)

-Our analysis of sales volume by grade appears to follow a normal distribution with grade 7 having the peak sales volume of about **8,000 houses**.
+My analysis of sales volume by grade appears to follow a normal distribution with grade 7 having the peak sales volume of about **8,000 houses**.
 The lower grades of 3, and 4, and the higher grades of 11 and 12 each have sales volumes around **100** or fewer.

 ![Distribution of mean sale price by grade](https://github.com/leogachimu/dsc-phase-2-project/assets/122081776/8f714ddd-5634-42d1-8489-a7ea486936e5)

-Our analysis has also shown that there is a significant difference in mean sale price among different house grades.
+My analysis has also shown that there is a significant difference in mean sale price among different house grades.
 Between grade 3 and 8, the mean price is between **$250,000** to **$500,000**.
 From grade 9 to 13, the mean sale price rises from around **$600,000** to over **$3,500,000**.

 ### 3. The relationship between number of bedrooms and sales performance
 On all social media platforms and social environments, almost everyone wants to know the number of bedrooms when they're scouting for houses.
-We therefore saw the need to find out if there is a relationship between the number of bedrooms and sales perfomance.
+I, therefore, saw the need to find out if there is a relationship between the number of bedrooms and sales perfomance.

-Our analysis of the relationship between sales and number of bedrooms shows that buyers and sellers have two major factors to consider:<br>
+My analysis of the relationship between sales and number of bedrooms shows that buyers and sellers have two major factors to consider:<br>
 i.)
 The sales volume, which follows a normal distribution with a peak volume of **8,000 houses** at the median number of 3 bedrooms.<br>

 ![Distribution of sales volume by number of bedrooms](https://github.com/leogachimu/dsc-phase-2-project/assets/122081776/312e4db1-87b3-4928-8b84-3a706b0c7af7)